LinuxCommandLibrary

 -k

-Include kernel threads
+Include kernel threads in the output.

 --no-pager

--M, --machine _container_
+-M, --machine CONTAINER

-Show control groups in specified container
+Show control group contents in the specified container.

 CAVEATS